femimainoo/greenpower-race-analyser/README.md

-# greenpower-race-analyser

-Project: How does the performance of a Greenpower car change during a race?
+# Project: How does the performance of a Greenpower car change during a race?

 I am going to use fake data to analyse how the performance of a Greenpower car change during a race.